 On the present course, what will we leave our children?
-It seems short sighted, selfish even, to be content to leave our children with what is left, rather than leaving them with more than we received?
+It seems short sighted - selfish even, to be content to leave our children with less rather than more than we received.
 More forests, more animals, more natural habitat, better health, cleaner air, cleaner drinking water, bluer oceans and no starvation.
-It isn’t an outrageous prospect.
-It simply takes a change in what we value and what we see as our purpose.
+It isn’t an outrageous prospect to leave a better world behind, it simply takes a change in what we value and what we see as our purpose.

 Sovereign Sequoia is an effort to leave more than we started with.
-To help improve the air that we breath and to expand the range of one of the most amazing creations of nature.
+To help improve the air that we breathe and to expand the range of one of the most amazing creations of nature.
 There can be no argument that we have not been leaving more beauty than we received.
-However, we can change that today, by considering what we value as society and how we can potentially adapt our values to include the needs of our environmental system as a whole.
-With this change, we can secure a better future for generations to come.
+However we can change that today, by considering what we currently value and how we can adapt our values to include the needs of our environment.
+Valuing nature more than we do as a society today can go along way to securing a better future for our children.

 Things are busy, and we can get lost in the moment of our lives, making it hard to focus on the future.
 But consider that the custodianship of our world might be our greatest calling and perhaps the reason for our very existence.
-In light of this possibility, take the time and do some small thing every day that has an impact to better our environment.
 There are almost 8 billion people on the planet – small changes can equate to enormous benefits.
 If taking care of this planet is humanity’s purpose, what small thing will you do everyday to help provide more beauty tomorrow than you have today?